drensin/Remixatron/rust-app/USERS_MANUAL.md

 ### Research & Algorithms
 Remixatron's "secret sauce" is built on the shoulders of giants in the **Music Information Retrieval (MIR)** community:

-*   **BeatThis! / BeatNet** — The neural beat tracker used by V3 is based on State-of-the-Art research published at **ISMIR** (International Society for Music Information Retrieval).
-It uses a Temporal Convolutional Network (TCN) architecture for robust beat and downbeat detection.
+*   **BeatThis** — The neural beat tracker used by V3 is based on State-of-the-Art research published at **ISMIR 2024**.
+It uses modern neural network architecture for robust beat and downbeat detection.
-*   **Laplacian Spectral Clustering** — The core segmentation algorithm for grouping similar beats comes from standard **Graph Theory** and **Dimensionality Reduction** techniques, widely documented in MIR literature.
+*   **Hybrid Segmentation** — The core segmentation algorithm combines novelty-based boundary detection with recurrence-based clustering, using **Graph Theory** and **Spectral Embedding** techniques.
 *   **MFCC & Chroma Features** — Timbral and harmonic fingerprinting methods standardized in audio analysis research.
 The original implementation used **[Librosa](https://librosa.org/doc/latest/index.html)** by Brian McFee et al. (See: McFee, B. et al., *"librosa: Audio and Music Signal Analysis in Python,"* Proc. of the 14th Python in Science Conference, 2015.
 [Paper PDF](https://conference.scipy.org/proceedings/scipy2015/pdfs/proceedings.pdf#page=24)).

 ### Key Libraries & Frameworks